The Basics of Python

 • Other Built-in Types (modules, classes, None and others)

 Python has two kinds of data types, mutable and immutable, which respectively can and cannot be modified after being created.
-Mutable data types include lists, dictionaries and sets; immutable data types, integers, floats, booleans, strings and tuples.
-Let’s see an example:
+Examples of mutable data types are lists, dictionaries and sets; examples of immutable data types are integers, floats and tuples.
+Let’s see how mutability works through an example:

 # both x and y point at it